Firearm Safety at the Shooting Range

 A successful hunt begins with target practice at the shooting range.

 Many of the rules that govern safe firearm handling in the field apply to the shooting range.
 But a shooting range has some additional requirements.

 - Read all range rules that apply to the type of shooting you will do that day.

 - Don’t handle your firearm while other shooters are downrange.
-Step away from the firing line or bench until the range is clear and the range officer instructs you to approach the line or bench.
+Step away from the firing line or bench until the range is clear and the range master instructs you to approach the line or bench.

 - Under no circumstances should you shoot a firearm when someone is downrange or past the firing line.

 - Always wear hearing and eye protection, even if you’re watching others shoot.

 - Respond immediately to anyone calling for a “cease fire.”